deta/space-docs/src/pages/docs/en/basics/local.md

 Behind the scenes, the Space CLI is:

-- Generating a data key to allow your app to access the Bases and Drives of your project
+- Generating and injecting a [Data Key](https://deta.space/changelog/post-6) so you can use the [Deta SDK](https://deta.space/docs/en/basics/data)
-- Running each of your micro in a separate process
+- Running each of your Micros in a separate process
-- Exposing all of your micros through a single entrypoint, on `localhost:4200` by default.
+- Exposing all of your Micros through a single entrypoint (following the routing in your Spacefile)

 If you want to open the app in your browser automatically after starting your Micros, use the `--open` flag.

+> Any data you save to Base or Drive using the Deta SDK will be stored in your Builder project.
+You can view and edit the data using the UI in the "Data" tab of the "Develop" page in your Builder project.

-You can customize the development command for each micro in your `Spacefile` using the `dev` key.
+You can customize the development command for each Micro in your `Spacefile` using the `dev` key.

 ```yaml
 v: 0